Robert Mugabe resigns after 37 years as Zimbabwe's leader

 Mugabe's resignation marks the end of an era in Zimbabwe.
 He ruled the country with an iron fist for almost four decades and is the only leader the nation has known since it achieved independence from Britain in 1980.

-Mugabe's political demise is the consequence of a struggle over who would succeed him in the ZANU-PF, a party split between those loyal to the former vice president, Mnangagwa, and supporters of Grace Mugabe.
+Mugabe's political demise is the consequence of a struggle over who would succeed him in ZANU-PF, a party split between those loyal to Mnangagwa and supporters of Grace Mugabe.

 It was a humiliating departure for Mugabe, who clung onto power for a week but eventually buckled to pressure.